ariamirzai/ariamirzai/README.md

 *Mainly C/C++ or Python development for embedded Linux systems, utilising the Qt framework and ROS 2.
 My work is focused on applied research in cybersecurity and safety for reliable and autonomous systems.*

 ## Open-source contributions:
-- [WayWise:](https://github.com/das-rise/WayWise) A rapid prototyping library for connected, automatic vehicles developed at [**RISE Dependable and Autonomous Systems**](https://scholar.google.com/citations?hl=en&user=u0gw3sEAAAAJ&view_op=list_works&sortby=pubdate)
+- [WayWise:](https://github.com/das-rise/WayWise) A rapid prototyping library for connected, automatic vehicles developed at [**RISE Dependable and Autonomous Systems**](https://scholar.google.com/citations?hl=en&user=u0gw3sEAAAAJ&view_op=list_works&sortby=pubdate).
-- [WayWiseR:](https://github.com/das-rise/WayWiseR) Integration of WayWise with ROS 2 for advanced computer vision, simulation, mapping and autonomous functionality
+- [WayWiseR:](https://github.com/das-rise/WayWiseR) Integration of WayWise with ROS 2 for advanced computer vision, simulation, mapping and autonomous functionality.
 - [ControlTower:](https://github.com/das-rise/ControlTower) A ground control station prototype for MAVLINK-based vehicles.
-Focus on PX4
+Focus on PX4.
-- [RCCar:](https://github.com/das-rise/RCCar) RC car implementation based on WayWise
+- [RCCar:](https://github.com/das-rise/RCCar) RC car implementation based on WayWise.
 <!--
 **ariamirzai/ariamirzai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.